djaus2/EFBlazorBasics/README.md

 Replaces WeatherForecast with Helper Data.

-See the Entity Framework Core functionality on FetchData page.
+See the Entity Framework Core functionality on the FetchData page.
 Demonstrates CRUD operations in the Helpers App context.
 There are three entities:
 - Activity